On $\Delta$-Modular Integer Linear Problems In The Canonical Form And Equivalent Problems: Introduction

 The paper \cite{IntVertexEnumSimplex} gives a polynomial-time algorithm to enumerate integer vertices of a simplex, defined by a $\Delta$-modular system $A x \leq b$.
 Consequently, if $n \geq f(\Delta)$, a similar algorithm exists for any $n$-dimensional polyhedron, defined by a $\Delta$-modular system.
 The last result will be generalized in our work for any polyhedron of the \ref{ILP-CF} problem, see Subsection \ref{results_part1_subs}.

 Finally, let us consider known results on the number of vertices in the integer polyhedron $\PC_I$ of the \ref{ILP-CF} problem.
-Let $\xi(n,k)$ denote the maximum number of vertices in $n$-dimensional polyhedra with $k$ facets.
+Let $\xi(n,k)$ denote the maximum number of vertices in $n$-dimensional polyhedra with $k$ facets. \GribanovAdd{Due to the seminal result \cite{MaxFacesTh} of P.~McMullen, the value of $\xi(n,k)$ equals the number of vertices of polytopes that are dual to cyclic polytopes with $k$ vertices.}